JeodC/PortMaster-Descent/README.md

 # Introduction
 Descent 1 & 2 using DXX-Rebirth, ported to RK3326 and RK3566 devices.
 Runs via <a href="https://portmaster.games/">PortMaster</a>.
-Current build not compatible with ArkOS.
+Current build requires GLIBC_2.32 and GLIBCXX_3.4.29 and is therefore not compatible with ArkOS.

 # Building from source dxx-rebirth